-Gluten-free bread is the better option if you have celiac disease or a wheat allergy or intolerance.
-If you don’t fall into any of these categories, then there is no reason you should avoid gluten.
+Gluten-free bread is the better option if you have celiac disease, food allergies or gluten intolerance.
+If you don’t fall into any of these categories, then there is no reason you should completely avoid gluten.

-If you notice any digestive problems after consuming wheat products or gluten-containing foods, speak to your doctor and they can test you for celiac disease.
-If the result comes back negative, I recommend being referred to a dietitian to see if it could be an intolerance.
+If you notice any digestive problems after consuming wheat products or gluten-containing foods, speak to your doctor and they can test you for celiac disease and food allergies.
+If the result comes back negative, I recommend being referred to a dietitian to see if it could be a gluten sensitivity or intolerance.

 There is a group of carbohydrates in wheat products called “fructans” that can sometimes cause gastrointestinal discomfort, especially when consumed in large quantities.

-It’s possible you are intolerant to this carbohydrate, and if this is the case, it’s probably best to avoid wheat and opt for gluten-free products.
+It’s possible you are intolerant to this carbohydrate, and if this is the case, it’s probably best to avoid wheat and opt for gluten-free alternatives.

 Things to consider when choosing gluten-free bread

 That being said, gluten-free bread will almost always be more expensive than regular bread, which ranges from $1-4 per loaf.
-So if you are on a tight budget, it may be best to stick to gluten-free grains like rice, quinoa, oats and popcorn.
+So if you are on a tight budget, the best option may be to stick to gluten-free grains like rice, quinoa, oats and popcorn.

 Also, it’s difficult to find gluten-free bread that provides all the nutrition that regular bread provides.
 Especially since gluten-free bread isn’t fortified with B vitamins and minerals like regular bread typically is.

 Nutritionally, I recommend at least choosing a bread that contains fiber and iron.
 These are going to be the two more important nutrients to look out for.
 If the bread is also fortified with B vitamins and other minerals, this is an added bonus.